BBBase-EHeresy/PPPub/docs/forces_of_good/_hobbit.md

 Fearless, Monstrous Charge.

-Dwarven Crew — *The Iron Hills Chariot has four crew members.
+Dwarven Crew â€” *The Iron Hills Chariot has four crew members.
 As crew members are slain, other Iron Hills Dwarves move to take their place atop the Chariot.*

 Any Iron Hills Dwarf Warrior may replace a slain crew member by ending their Move phase in base contact with the Chariot.
 Any Iron Hills Dwarf Warrior who joins the Chariot immediately drops their spear, shield, mattock, crossbow or banner.

 Should the driver be killed, another Iron Hills Dwarf on the Chariot immediately takes their place.
 Any Chariot that has all of its crew slain is removed as a casualty.

-Rapid Fire Bolt Thrower — *Attached to the Chariot is a bolt thrower.
+Rapid Fire Bolt Thrower â€” *Attached to the Chariot is a bolt thrower.
 Capable of firing multiple shots in quick succession, this weapon makes the Chariot even more deadly.*

 Any Iron Hills Dwarf, that is not the driver, may man the rapid fire bolt thrower.
 This is a crossbow that fires D6 shots per turn.
-The bolt thrower only has a limited field of fire of 45˚ to its left or right.
+The bolt thrower only has a limited field of fire of 45Ëš to its left or right.
 The Chariot may still fire even if it has moved its full distance that turn.
 Additionally, the Chariot does not suffer the -1 penalty for moving and shooting.

 The Chariot may still shoot even if Engaged in combat and does not need an In The Way test for models Engaged with it.
 Each shot may target a different enemy.
 If it does this, then the Dwarf operating the rapid fire bolt thrower may not add its Attacks or Fight value to the Duel roll, and may not make Strikes, in the following Fight phase.

-Chariot Charge — *Iron Hills Chariots charge forward with deadly, yet unwieldy, force.*
+Chariot Charge â€” *Iron Hills Chariots charge forward with deadly, yet unwieldy, force.*

 The Iron Hills Chariot is an unusual model and moves in the following way:

--   At the start of the Move phase, the controlling player may pivot     the Chariot up to 45º.
+-   At the start of the Move phase, the controlling player may pivot     the Chariot up to 45Âº.
 When pivoting, the Chariot may touch     models or terrain.
 In the case of models, move them out of the     way by the shortest route possible.
 In the case of terrain, move     the Chariot away just enough to complete its pivot.

 -   The Chariot may then move up to 4" in a straight line.

--   If it has moved a full 4", it may pivot a further 45º.
+-   If it has moved a full 4", it may pivot a further 45Âº.

 -   The Chariot may then move up to a further 4" in a straight line.